juice-shop/pwning-juice-shop/part1/happy-path.md

 #### Photo Wall

 The OWASP Juice Shop also has an `#/photo-wall` page titled _Photo Wall_ which allows its users to share their memories with other customers of the Juice Shop.

 ![Photo Wall](/part1/img/photo-wall.png)

 #### Deluxe Membership

-The OWASP Juice Shop offers a deluxe membership to its customers which provides them with offers on puchase, free fast delivery and an unrestricted purchase of the items they like.
+The OWASP Juice Shop offers a deluxe membership to its customers which provides them with exclusive offers, free fast delivery and an unrestricted purchase of the items they like.

 ![Deluxe Membership](/part1/img/deluxe-membership.png)